rcgsheffield/sheffield_hpc/referenceinfo/imports/filestores/shared-areas/recovering-from-snapshots.rst

    .. group-tab:: Stanage

-    Recovery of files and folders on Stanage is not possible as the Stanage cluster does not current have snapshots or backups.
+    Recovery of files and folders on Stanage is not possible as the Stanage cluster does not currently have snapshots or backups.

     If you need help, please contact `research-it@sheffield.ac.uk <research-it@sheffield.ac.uk>`__.